-Disconnect the fuel line from the outboard motor.

-- Close the fuel cock on the outboard motor, and then tighten the built-in fuel tank cap and its air vent screw. - Tighten the portable fuel tank cap and its air vent screw. - When the outboard motor is tilted prolonged time for mooring or trailering the boat, disconnect the fuel line and close the fuel cock on the outboard motor.
-Tighten the built-in fuel tank cap and its air vent screw.
-Also tighten the portable fuel tank cap and its air vent screw.
+- Disconnect the fuel hose from the fuel joint on the outboard motor and install the fuel joint cap. - Close the fuel cock on the outboard motor, and then tighten the built-in fuel tank cap and its air vent screw. - Tighten the portable fuel tank cap and its air vent screw.